 - Engagement dashboard: It can take hours to get through comments for multiple clients.
 Your engagement dashboard serves up not only all comments made to each of your clients' Facebook and Instagram accounts, but it also highlights the comments that seem to be most urgent.
 Learn more about engaging with Facebook and Instagram comments here.

 - Custom analytics reports: Found in your analytics dashboard, you have the ability to compile CSV and PDF reports showcasing your client's logo and top results.
 This article shares more about creating custom analytics reports.

 Plans and pricing

-Agencies tend to have the need to connect more channels, analyze more metrics, and create more reports than other customers.
-We recommend the Essentials plan with the Team Pack add-on.
-Learn more about our plans and pricing here.
+Agencies tend to connect more channels, analyze more metrics, and create more reports than other customers.
+So, which plan will be best for you?

 Connecting your clients' channels

 There are two ways you can get your clients’ social channels set up in Buffer:

 - You (the account owner) can connect them, or

 - Your client can connect them if they are designated as an Admin on your Buffer account.
 See below for important considerations with this option.